Omaha CSO

 Community Benefits

-While the challenges regarding the CSO Program are significant, there are also benefits.
-With each project comes an opportunity to improve and enhance neighborhoods.
-Where streets and curbs are removed for construction, new streets, curbs, handicap ramps and driveway approaches will be built.
+Each project includes the opportunity to improve and enhance neighborhoods.
+Where streets and curbs are removed for construction, new streets, curbs, ADA accessible ramps and driveway approaches will be built.
 Where trees are removed, new trees or other plants will replace them.
-Some enhancements, such as public art, decorative seating, rain gardens and other ideas generated by the public could be added, funded by neighborhoods through grants or other funding organizations.
+Other enhancements have included public art, decorative seating, rain gardens and park improvements.

 Graphic of community benefits